ConorWarrilow/Academic-Success-Analysis/readme.md

 </div>
 </details>

-To be honest, the cumulative Kde plots aren't particuarly useful, as most of the insights can be quite easily pulled from the Kde plots.
+To be honest, the cumulative Kde plots aren't particuarly useful in this case, and most of the insights can be quite easily pulled from the Kde plots.
+Some of the tail lengths can give us a few extra bits of information though.

 ## $${\color{#00A5A8}\text{1.4 Binary Feature Analysis}}$$
 To Wrap up our EDA We'll take a look at our binary Features using sunburst plots.
-Unfortunately, they're no longer interactive as images, which is half the value (and 100% of the fun) of a sunburst plot, but we'll make do.
+Unfortunately they're no longer interactive as images, which is half the value (and 100% of the fun) of a sunburst plot, but we'll make do.

 <details>
   <summary>$${\color{#72B3A2}\text{View Sunburst Plots}}$$</summary>